marvel-nccr/quantum-mobile/README.md

-# Quantum Mobile Virtual Machine
+# Quantum Eden

-*Quantum Mobile* is a Virtual Machine for computational materials science.
+*Quantum Eden* is a Virtual Machine for computational materials science.

 This repository contains the vagrant and ansible scripts to set up the VM.